 The Counseling and Psychological Center Doctoral Internship in Health Service Psychology is participating in APPIC’s Computer Matching Program.
 The NMS Match Code is 205711.

 Completed applications should be submitted via the APPIC electronic submission process.

-• Cover letter describing your interest in the internship program at George Mason University.
+• Cover letter describing your interest in the internship program at George Mason University Counseling and Psychological Services.
 The letter should describe your goals for internship and ways this program in particular would help you meet those goals.

 • Three letters of recommendation reference, at least two of which are from individuals who have recently supervised your clinical work.

 • A curriculum vitae.

 We will accept applications from interested candidates through November 2, 2023.
 We will offer virtual interviews to select candidates by December 8, 2023.
 Virtual interviews will be conducted during the first two weeks of January 2023.

 This internship program abides by the APPIC Match Policies, which are published on APPIC’s Website.
 This internship site further agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.

 George Mason University prohibits discrimination and harassment and provides equal opportunity for all employees and applicants for employment, regardless of race, religion, color, national origin, physical or mental disability, medical condition, sex, age, marital status, sexual orientation, veteran status, gender identity, gender expression, or any other trait or status protected by applicable law.